MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 ### What if I don’t have available quota for Production environments?

 Contact your Office 365 Global admin or Azure Active Directory (Azure AD) tenant admin to:
-- Assign PowerApps Plan 2 to you.
+- Assign a PowerApps plan to you.
 - Locate another user who has available Production environment quota.

-You can also purchase a PowerApps Plan.
+You can also purchase a PowerApps plan.

 ### Can every Office 365 Global admin or Azure AD tenant admin convert a Trial environment to a Production environment?